gautamdev17/computer-organization---architecture/coa/LEC1.md

 ![[Screenshot 2025-12-24 at 12.05.34 AM.png]]

-it has circuitry for both logical and arithmetic operations consists of several registers--- types of regs-- general purpose,special,temp regs are some storage units
+it has circuitry for both logical and arithmetic operations consists of several registers--- types of regs-- general purpose ,special, temp regs are some storage units

 During execution, the data/operands are stored in some register, then the operation is carried out and stored in some register.